contao/docs/docs/dev/framework/hooks.md

 Contao also supports its own annotation formats via the [Service Annotation Bundle][ServiceAnnotationBundle].
 This means that it is only necessary to create one file for the respective adaptation.
-It should be noted, however, that one adheres to the provided [Contao folder structure][ContaoFolderStructure].
+It should be noted, however, that one has to adhere to the provided [Contao folder structure][ContaoFolderStructure].
 Hooks can be registered using the `@Hook` Annotation.
 See the following example:

 ```php